Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: Preliminaries

 \subsection{Inclusion and exclusion logics}

-Inclusion and exclusion logics are obtained by adding inclusion and exclusion atoms to first order logic with team semantics.
+Inclusion and exclusion logics are obtained by adding inclusion and exclusion atoms, respectively, to FO with team semantics.
 By allowing the use of the both of these atoms we get inclusion-exclusion logic which is our main topic of interest in this paper.
-We first present the syntax and the semantics for inclusion logic which we may abbreviate by INC.
+We first present the syntax and semantics for inclusion logic (INC).